Discreet Confidential Consultation (213) 374-3952

 This is an interesting question because many of the rape cases that we see are one person's word against another's.
 That makes it very difficult for the prosecutors to prove the case because the man is going to say one thing, and the woman is going to say another thing, and then it ends up boiling down to the alleged victim's credibility.
 One of the primary defenses in a rape case is the issue of consent.

-The defendant has the presumption of innocence, so it should be a not-guilty verdict if the prosecutors don't put on enough evidence and the person is presumed innocent.
+The defendant has the presumption of innocence, so it should be a not-guilty verdict if the prosecutors don't put enough evidence and the person is presumed innocent.
 The crime of rape is defined under California Penal Code 261.

 That said, since the prosecutors know this, they don't like to file many cases in that posture, so they're going to be looking to get some other things to corroborate the alleged victim's story.
-Some examples in rape cases that I've seen, and I've been doing this for twenty-five years now, are as follows:
+Some examples of rape cases that I've seen, and I've been doing this for twenty-five years now, are as follows:

 Pre-Text Phone Call